TroyTuo/hxmtanalysis/README.md

 ### hescreen

-This task will screen those time intervals selected by good time file.
-If there is a bad detector, it will screen event file by bad detector file.
-Anticoincidence detector can be selected as well.
+This task screens out those time intervals selected by good time file.
+If there is a bad detector, it screens out event file by bad detector file.
+Anticoincidence detector can be chosen as well.

 Example.
-Process an screened event file, using GTI file, for all detectors.
-    bad detector file and anticoincidence are null.
+Process a screened event file, using GTI file, for all detectors.
+Bad detector file and anticoincidence are null.

 `> hescreen evtfile="he_pi.fits" gtifile="he_gti.fits" outfile="he_screen.fits" detid=ALL eventtype=0 anticoincidence=""`